tan-zhihao1/kickpi-book/common/zh/linux/vnc.md

 root@linaro-alip:/# vncpasswd
 Password:
 Verify:
-Would you like to enter a view-only password (y/n)? y
+Would you like to enter a view-only password (y/n)? n root@linaro-alip:/#
-Password:
-Verify:
-root@linaro-alip:/#
 ```

-> 可知密码存放路径 $(passwd_path) 为 /home/kickpi/.vnc/passwd